IVSoftware/move-picture-box-with-arrow-keys/README.md

 Your post describes some problems you're having with the timer scheme and inner loop that you show in your code.
-But what is the purpose of this code?
+But what is your actual objective?
 You state in the post that its _raison d'etre_ is:
 >[...] so I can find the picturebox that I am moving with the arrow keys and checking if it collides with other pictureboxes via tags.

-This "might" be considered an X-Y problem because a Timer could be considered a loose cannon for an application like this where problems of this kind could be hard to avoid.
-I'd like to offer an alternative for what you were trying to do to begin with.
+This "might" be considered an [X-Y Problem](https://meta.stackexchange.com/a/66378) because there may be a more optimal way than a timer to achieve what you wanted to do in the first place.
+Here's one alternative:

 ***
 **ArrowKeyPictureBox**

 Consider customizing `PictureBox` that can `MoveProgrammatically(Keys direction)` and can also keep track of whether this particular instance `IsCurrentMoveTarget`.
-And when it _becomes_ the current move target, it notifies all the _other_ instances that they no longer are.
+And when it _does_ become the current move target, it notifies all the _other_ instances that they no longer are.

     class ArrowKeyPictureBox : PictureBox
     {